fworks/algorithms-spring-boot/README.md

 ### data-structures

-Sub project with data structures library implementation.
+Sub project with data structures implementation.
+Just a library.

 [See the README.md for the subproject](https://github.com/fworks/algorithms-spring-boot/tree/master/data-structures)